 This tunnel shape has a number of centers and radius length.
 These are suitable as sewer tunnels to carry sewage water.

 - It is mostly adopted for carrying sewage water.

 - Due to their small cross-section at the bottom, it can maintain the self-cleaning velocity of flow of sewage in dry and rainy seasons.

 - It can resist external and internal pressure due to their circular walls

 - This type of tunnels are not suitable as traffic tunnels

 - The construction process of these tunnels are very difficult

 Horseshoe type tunnel shape is a combined shape of arches and circular tunnel.
 These type of tunnels shape is quite popular.

 For carrying water, elliptical-shaped tunnels are appropriate.
 These are suitable in softer material.
 For better resistance to external pressure, the major axis of these tunnels is maintained vertically.

-These are appropriate as traffic tunnels.
+Segmental tunnels are suitable for traffic tunnels.
+It is a section with an arched roof and straight sides.
 These are generally used for subway or navigation tunnels.